sadhilchhabra/Data_Science_Projects/README.md

 ## Introduction

-This repository showcases my final projects in Data Science, where I have worked on two different datasets to build predictive models and analyze various aspects of the data.
+This repository showcases my projects in Data Science, where I have worked on two different datasets to build predictive models and analyze various aspects of the data.
 The two datasets used in these projects are:

 1. **Spotify_Data** from Guvi
 2. **Job_Salary_Prediction** from Kaggle